Code Prediction by Feeding Trees to Transformers: Evaluation

 We also compared the accuracy on AST internal predictions, comparison \ETH and \DFS, as they are the only models with this capability.
-The results are shown in Table~\ref{tab:resultspy150_types} for py150.
-We see that \DFS improves accuracy over \ETH across the board. \tabref{tab:resultspy150_types} and \tabref{tab:resultsint_types} show non-terminal value prediction for both py150 and internal dataset, respectively.
+In Table~\ref{tab:results_types} we see that \DFS improves accuracy over \ETH across the board. \tabref{tab:results_types} show non-terminal value prediction for both py150 and internal dataset, respectively.
 We see that \DFS is outperforms \ETH for all internal node types as well.~\footnote{We do not include \CSeq comparison for non-terminal node predictions due to the overhead required to prepare and process the dataset.
-Since the main part of the paper was on leaf token prediction, and we have shown that \TreeRel performs significantly better than \CSeq, we did not deem it essential to include the results on non-terminal value predictions.}
+Since the main part of the paper was on leaf token prediction, and we have shown that \DFS performs significantly better than \CSeq, we did not deem it essential to include the results on non-terminal value predictions.}